Things to do in Split

 There are various ways that you can get to Split, whether it’s by plane, ferry, train, or car.
 The main airport in Split is called Split Airport (Resnik Airport – SPU).

-To get to Split city center from the airport, you can get a shuttle bus, which takes 30 minutes to arrive, or you can book an airport transfer which takes around 20 minutes and starts around $15 USD one way.
+To get to Split city center from the airport, you can get a shuttle bus, which takes 30 minutes to arrive, or you can book an airport transfer in Split which takes around 20 minutes and starts around $15 USD one way.

 Where to stay in Split?